reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 npm install cors dotenv express mongoose shortid
 ```
 Here, we're installing the dependencies we need for our application's server, which include:
-- cors: Cross-origin resource sharing (CORS) allows AJAX requests to skip the Same-origin policy and access resources from remote hosts.
+- `cors`: Cross-origin resource sharing (CORS) allows AJAX requests to skip the Same-origin policy and access resources from remote hosts.
 Comes in handy while connecting the Node.js server to the Client (frontend) side.
-- dotenv: This loads environment variables from a `.env `file into `process.env`
+- `dotenv`: This loads environment variables from a `.env `file into `process.env`.
-- express: A Node.js framework that provides broad features for building web and mobile applications.
+- `express`: A Node.js framework that provides broad features for building web and mobile applications.
-- mongoose: An object modeling tool that aids in connecting and querying the MongoDB database.
+- `mongoose`: An object modeling tool that aids in connecting and querying the MongoDB database.
-- shortid: Generates non-sequential short unique ids
+- `shortid`: Generates non-sequential short unique ids

 Next, create an `index.js` file to start our Node.js server and a `.env` file to store all of our application's confidential information as environment variables.